David Robertson (conductor): St. Louis Symphony Orchestra

 Robertson's relationship with the St. Louis Symphony Orchestra (SLSO) began in January 1999 when he made his first conducting appearance with the orchestra.
 Robertson's second appearance with the SLSO occurred in February 2002 at Carnegie Hall after the SLSO's then-music director Hans Vonk withdrew a few days before the concert due to health problems.
 Robertson agreed to substitute, and he and the orchestra had only one rehearsal before the concert.
 He later appeared with the SLSO in March 2003.
-The SLSO named Robertson its next Music Director in December 2003, effective with the 2005-2006 season.
+The SLSO named Robertson its next music director in December 2003, effective with the 2005-2006 season.

 In April 2005, Robertson led the SLSO for the second time in a Carnegie Hall concert, after a labor dispute at the SLSO was resolved.
 Robertson conducted the SLSO in Carnegie Hall again in November 2005, March and April 2006, and March 2007.
 Robertson was one of Carnegie Hall's Perspectives artists for the 2005-2006 season, and he curated concerts with the SLSO and other performances with various guest artists and ensembles.

 Robertson is generally regarded as having restored the SLSO's artistic prominence after the sudden resignation of the prior music director Hans Vonk, and the orchestra's labor dispute in the winter of 2005.
 New concert series begun during his tenure include a group of contemporary music concerts with the Pulitzer Arts Foundation and a series of "Fusion Concerts" at the Touhill Performing Arts Center of the University of Missouri–St. Louis.
 In September 2006, the SLSO announced the extension of Robertson's contract through 2010, with a clause to allow for yearly renewal.
 As of November 2009, his SLSO contract was through the 2011-2012 season.
 Following a subsequent contract renewal through 2014, his SLSO contract was extended, in January 2013, through the 2015-2016 season.c In March 2014, the orchestra and Robertson announced a further extension of his SLSO contract through the 2017-2018 season.
 In December 2016, the SLSO and Robertson jointly announced an additional one-year extension of his contract through the 2018-2019 season, which was the intended time for the close of his SLSO tenure.
 However, in June 2017, the orchestra noted an update to Robertson's contract, with a newly scheduled conclusion of his music directorship at the close of the 2017-2018 season, in a reversion of the December 2016 situation.
 Robertson stood down as SLSO music director in 2018.

 During Robertson's tenure, the SLSO made its first-ever appearance at The Proms in September 2012.
-With the SLSO, Robertson has conducted several commercial recordings of music of John Adams (composer) for the Nonesuch label.
+With the SLSO, Robertson has conducted several commercial recordings of music of John Adams for the Nonesuch label.
 These works include: